ASFHyP3/asf-stac/README.md

 ## Requirements for connecting to the database

-Refer to this section when manually connecting to the database or when running the API locally.

 The database only accepts connections from within the ASF Full VPN or from clients with the client security group attached.
 See the ingress rules for the database security group in the [database CloudFormation template](apps/database/cloudformation.yml).